James Lloyd Breck: Career

 In 1842, by then a deacon in the Episcopal Church, he went to the frontier of Wisconsin with two classmates, under the direction of Bishop Jackson Kemper, to found Nashotah House, intended as a monastic community, a seminary, and a center for theological work.
 It continues today as a seminary.
 Breck was ordained into the priesthood later that year by the Missionary Bishop, Jackson Kemper at the Oneida Indian settlement 150 miles north of Nashotah.

 In 1850 Breck moved to Minnesota where he began another mission.
 On June 23, 1850 he celebrated the first Episcopal Eucharist in the La Crosse area.
 Two years later he began work among the Ojibway, founding St. Columba Mission.

+The Native Americans trusted Breck.
+There was something about his earnestness, energy, and openness that disarmed the Mississippi tribes.
+He had a knack for communicating with them on a deep level, promising that the Great Father did not seek to destroy them but only to bring peace among the rival peoples centered round Christ Jesus the Savior of all human beings.

 In 1855 Breck married Jane Maria Mills, one of the teachers at the St. Columba Mission.
 He opened another mission at Leech Lake in 1856, and then in 1857 he moved to Faribault where he and the Rev. Solon Manney began a mission school to train clergy to work in Minnesota missions.
-Breck worked closely with the first Bishop of Minnesota, Henry Whipple and the mission school for clergy became Seabury Seminary which survives today as Bexley-Seabury Western Seminary in Chicago.
+Breck was active in any number of ways for nine years before a bishop was appointed for Minnesota.
+This new bishop was Henry Whipple, who began his episcopate in 1859.
+The mission school for clergy became Seabury Seminary which survives today as Bexley-Seabury Western Seminary in Chicago.

 Jane Breck died in 1862 and Breck married Sarah Stiles in 1864.
 Three years later he moved to Benicia, California to build another two institutions.

 Breck was known as "The Apostle of the Wilderness".